 In Terms of Support

 If you go by the number of rewards received, both programs are at par.
-Both of them claim to offer quality customer support.
-However, Sophos is ahead when you need support on an emergency basis.
+Both of them claim to offer quality customer support and both Sophos and McAfee provide support on an emergency basis or as needed.
 Their support page already contains an updated list of problems faced by their users along with answers to the same.

-In the case of McAfee, I had to download and run their “virtual technician” program.
-This is not what users will prefer, especially if they need to get problems resolved immediately.
+In the case of McAfee, I downloaded and ran their “virtual technician” program.
+This may not be what users will prefer, especially if they need to get problems resolved immediately.

 In Terms of Performance

 Performance-wise, both of them were adept enough at trapping all types of threats I threw at them.
 Both of them have identical modules under different names and both are user-friendly.

 This brings us to the question… which antivirus is better?

 Sophos versus McAfee — is McAfee Better Than Sophos?

 To round it up, I was impressed by both these programs.
 They offered everything that a professional cybersecurity program should.
 However, I would opt for a program that costs less, provides the same functionalities that its competitor does, and offers protection for the identical number of devices.

 I would also give more preference to a program that does not slow down the speed of my computer.
 Keeping all these facts in mind, it may be up to you to decide on which to go for.
 You cannot go wrong by choosing either Sophos or McAfee.